|

 Lane v.
 Credit Research & Trading LLC

-American Arbitration Association, Connecticut; NASD Arbitration, New York - - 1996/1997
+American Arbitration Association, Connecticut; NASD Arbitration, New York

-In 1997 we tried a major case against a local securities broker/dealer who was represented by the New York office of Winthrop Stimson Putnam & Roberts.
+We tried a major case against a local securities broker/dealer who was represented by the New York office of Winthrop Stimson Putnam & Roberts.
 The case was litigated over three months and involved mainly partnership and shareholder issues as they relate to B/D’s and the NASD.
 SEC and NASD rules and regulations were also involved.
 The case resulted in the early recovery/recapture in full of our client’s capital account and an additional 6 figure award, which was recently collected in full with interest.
 We also prevailed in defeating counterclaims of $1,800,000.

 Dale Construction v.
 Nelson Peltz

-American Arbitration Association, Westchester, NY - - 1996/1997
+American Arbitration Association, Westchester, NY

-In 1997, we tried an arbitration against Nelson Peltz, who is on the Forbes 400, relating to the construction of a $2.9 million pool house and a $1 million ice rink at his estate in Bedford, NY.
+We tried an arbitration against Nelson Peltz, who is on the Forbes 400, relating to the construction of a $2.9 million pool house and a $1 million ice rink at his estate in Bedford, NY.
 The case settled in the 6 figure range under seal after the first day of arbitration, immediately after we convinced the Arbitration Panel they had the authority to award punitive damages.

 Swiss Bank v.
 Chemical Trading, Inc.